jagrosh/MusicBot/README.md

   * Stream playlists (M3U and PLS)

 ## Setup
-Please see JMusicBot's original [Setup Page](https://jmusicbot.com/setup) to run this bot yourself!
+Please see JMusicBot's original [Setup Page](https://jmusicbot.com/setup) for information on how to run this bot yourself!

 ## Questions/Suggestions/Bug Reports
 **Please read the [Issues List](https://github.com/lilliepad1/MusicBotShiverFork/issues) before suggesting a feature**.
 If you have a question, need troubleshooting help, or want to brainstorm a new feature, please start a [Discussion](https://github.com/lilliepad1/MusicBotShiverFork/discussions).
 If you'd like to suggest a feature or report a reproducible bug, please open an [Issue](https://github.com/lilliepad1/MusicBotShiverFork/issues) on this repository.
 If you like this bot, be sure to add a star to the libraries that make this possible, and the original project: [**JDA**](https://github.com/DV8FromTheWorld/JDA),[**lavaplayer**](https://github.com/sedmelluq/lavaplayer), and [**JMusicBot**](https://github.com/jagrosh/MusicBot)!